American Express: The Adventures of Seinfeld & Superman

 American Express uses celebrities in advertising.
-Some notable examples include a late 1990s ad campaign with comedian Jerry Seinfeld, including the two 2004 webisodes in a series entitled "The Adventures of Seinfeld & Superman".
+Some notable examples include a late 1990s ad campaign with comedian Jerry Seinfeld and comic book superhero Superman (voiced by Patrick Warburton), including two 2004 webisodes in a series entitled "The Adventures of Seinfeld & Superman".

 "My life.
 My card. / Are You a Cardmember?"

 In late 2004, American Express launched the "My life.
 My card." brand campaign, and later the "Are You a Cardmember?" brand campaign in 2007, both by Ogilvy & Mather, featuring celebrities that use American Express cards including: